KernelHaven/CnfUtils/README.md

 ## Used Libraries

-The following libraries are used by this plugin:
+The following libraries are used (and bundled in `lib/`) by this plugin:

 | Library | Version | License |
 |---------|---------|---------|